keelworks/KnowledgeBase-FrontEnd-Automation/README.md

 6. Make your changes and commit them.

 7. Create a pull request, describing your changes and why they should be merged.

+# Running Specific Test Suites
+You can run specific test suites by modifying the testng.xml file under the runners package.
+Add or remove elements to define the suites you want to run.